 It is vitally important to prevent someone like Donald Trump from appointing the next two or even four justices to the Supreme Court and slant the court to favor the rich and powerful for more than the next decade.

 Hillary Clinton has stated that she would appoint justices who would support a woman’s right to make her own reproductive choices, restore the Voting Rights Act, repeal Citizens United (which ultimately allows corporations to spend unlimited amounts of money on political candidates), and protect the rights of unions.

-16. Hillary has encyclopedic knowledge of the multitude of issues that a president needs to know
+16. She has encyclopedic knowledge of the multitude of issues that a president needs to know.

 As First Lady she had worked with her husband on many issues in the White House, been a United States Senator and Secretary of State.
 There is no issue nor any aspect of governing that Hillary is not familiar with.
 She will not need on-the-job training and will be able to hit the ground running when she becomes president.
 She's capable of answering any question about foreign policy, international diplomacy, nuclear proliferation, environmental regulation, children’s health care or student loan debt and she can discuss these issues with great expertise.

 Compare this to Donald Trump, who would be the first President of the United States who had absolutely no military experience, no governing experience, no legislative experience and no record of public service at all.
 He doesn’t know the names of foreign leaders, knows nothing about the Constitution, cannot answer questions about foreign policy or national defense and has to bluff his way through almost every question he is asked.

 17. Unlike Donald, Hillary is good at communicating in the diplomatic, tactful, civil manner that the job requires.